Business Standard

 Of the 125 deaths documented by NCAT across the country in 2019, Uttar Pradesh reported the highest number (14) of deaths in police custody, followed by Tamil Nadu and Punjab, at 11 deaths each.

-“The issue of is a combination of governance [issues] and a legacy of police administration,” said N. Ramachandran, former director general of police, Assam and Meghalaya, and founder and president of Indian Police Foundation, a think-tank.
+“The issue of custodial deaths is a combination of governance [issues] and a legacy of police administration,” said N. Ramachandran, former director general of police, Assam and Meghalaya, and founder and president of Indian Police Foundation, a think-tank.
 He cited the example of Kerala where the incidence of custodial violence is relatively low, because of greater public awareness about rights.
 In Tamil Nadu, in the case of Thoothukudi for example, local cultural and caste issues were at play, he added (see next section for how people from marginalised groups are more likely to land in prison).

 Most police officers speak of reforms but without accountability, emphasising the need to insulate themselves from political control, said Chakma.
 “But if you do that without accountability, you become law unto yourself,” he said.